If your down payment is less than 20% of your home's value, your mortgage lender usually requires you to have PMI.

 • Let you know annually when you qualify to cancel the coverage.

-State-chartered credit unions
+State-regulated credit unions

 Washington state Dept. of Financial Institutions Division of Credit Unions

-State-chartered banks
+State-regulated banks

 Washington state Dept. of Financial Institutions Division of Banks